Chief Strategy Officer

-Liora Alschuler is a developer of XML-based standards for the exchange of electronic healthcare information, and a consultant in their application to providers and system vendors.
-In 1997, she led the project that produced the design of the first XML-based exchange specification for healthcare—the Health Level Seven (HL7) Clinical Document Architecture (CDA).
+Liora Alschuler founded Lantana to develop and support the implementation of standards for the exchange of electronic healthcare information.
+In 1997, she led the project that designed the first XML-based exchange specification for healthcare: the HL7 CDA.

 As CEO, Liora oversees the company’s implementation of standards-based solutions for the nation’s largest healthcare providers and public health agencies.
-She provides leadership on projects with clients such as the Centers for Medicare & Medicaid Services (CMS), the Centers for Disease Control and Prevention (CDC), the American Society of Clinical Oncology (ASCO), and commercial clients, including Vanderbilt University Medical Center, Dartmouth Hitchcock Medical Center, McKesson, and GE.
+She provides leadership on projects with clients such as CMS, CDC, ONC, and the Department of Vermont Health Access, and commercial clients, including Vanderbilt University Medical Center, the Sequoia Project and Blue Cross Blue Shield Association.

 Liora is an active volunteer promoting healthcare interoperability.
-She co-founded and served on the executive committee for the Healthcare Information and Management Systems Society (HIMSS) Health Story Project, which develops and promotes the adoption of information technology standards.
+She co-founded the Health Story Project, later affiliated with Healthcare Information and Management Systems Society (HIMSS) which develops and promotes the adoption of information technology (IT) standards.
 Liora served on the HL7 International Board of Directors 2005-2008, and as co-chair of the HL7 Structured Documents Work Group.
-She is a frequent guest speaker at industry events.

 What technological advancement can you not live without?